quic/aimet/Docs/user_guide/model_quantization.rst

 2. Apply PTQ and AutoQuant
 --------------------------

 Apply PTQ techniques to adjust model parameters and make the model more robust to quantization.
 We recommend trying AutoQuant first.
 AutoQuant tries various other PTQ methods and finds the best combination of methods to apply.
-See :ref:`AIMET quantization features`.
+See :ref:`aimet-quantization-features`.

 3. Use QAT